flux-rs/flux-playground/README.md

 ## Add examples

-To add example just put a file in the [examples](examples) directory and then add an appropriate entry to [config.yaml](examples/config.yaml).
+To add an example put a file in the [examples/](examples) directory and then add an appropriate entry to [config.yaml](examples/config.yaml).
+Files are checked as if they were inside the [`lib/`](./examples/lib/) directory, which means files in that directory can be declared as modules inside example files.
+See [`kmeans.rs`](./examples/kmeans.rs#L3) for an example that declares the `rvec` module.

 ## Deploy